 Supplementary Income Sources

-Many dancers can afford to take on supplementary job roles such as teaching, performing in different genres, or even working outside the dance industry to make ends meet.
+Many dancers cannot afford to take on supplementary job roles such as teaching, performing in different genres, or working outside the dance industry to make ends meet.
 Famous dancers like Nina Ananiashvili, who earns approximately $30,000 per performance, illustrate how additional income opportunities can significantly enhance a dancer’s financial situation.

 How to Become a Professional Ballet Dancer